Benjamin Caleb Rose

-Before enrolling on the Creative Writing degree and working at Campus Living Villages, I worked in door-to-door marketing, creating ‘leads’ – meetings that would take place between the potential client and sales team.
-This job role proved a test of endurance, both physically and mentally, working long hours in all weathers, having to remain positive and enthusiastic – all while having to shoulder plenty of rejection (something that was to be expected due to the line of work that it was).
+Before enrolling on the Creative Writing degree and working at Campus Living Villages, I worked in door-to-door marketing, creating ‘leads’ – meetings which would take place between the potential client and sales team.
+This job role proved a test of endurance, both physically and mentally, working long hours in all weathers, having to remain positive and enthusiastic – all while having to shoulder plenty of rejection (an inevitability given the nature of the work).

 HP Music – Studio/Business Assistant (2016 – 2017)

-I worked as an apprentice/fist-hand assistant for the owner of the artist development business and recording I worked as an apprentice/fist-hand assistant for the owner of the artist development business and recording studio: HP Music.
-Though I was initially brought into assist as an apprentice recording engineer, my self-taught Adobe Photoshop and design skills, as well as my knowledge and love of words (thus correspondence and, what I didn’t realise was, copywriting) had me become more of an in-house designer and copywriter.
-I designed WordPress websites using X Theme’s Cornerstone (writing the copy for them too), music artists’ album and social media artwork on Adobe Photoshop, and I continuously edited and/or wrote the copy for the business’ correspondence, website, and marketing.
+I worked as an apprentice/first-hand assistant for the owner of the artist development business and recording studio: HP Music.
+Though I was initially brought into assist as an apprentice recording-engineer, my self-taught Adobe Photoshop and design skills, as well as my knowledge and love of words (thus correspondence and, what I didn’t realise was, copy and advertising) had me become more of an in-house designer and copywriter.
+I designed WordPress websites using X Theme’s Cornerstone and wrote the copy for them, music artists’ album and social media artwork on Adobe Photoshop, and continuously edited and/or wrote the copy for the business’ correspondence, website, and marketing.

 The Lord Bute – Waiter (2014 – 2016)

-I worked a silver-spoon service on routine afternoon/evening shifts, as well as functions – ranging from Elvis Presley tribute nights to weddings.
+I worked a silver-spoon service on routine afternoon/evening shifts, as well as functions – ranging from tribute nights to weddings.